Lucas-Mol/TCP_Port_Scanner/README.md

 You can install pyinstaller with: `pip install pyinstaller` <br/>
 And use `pyinstaller  tcp_port_scanner.py`

-It'll convert this project in a executable.
+It'll convert this project to an executable.
 Therefore, you can add this new executable as a environment variable on PATH and use it at any place on your terminal 😀

 ## Tech Stack